 • Force the complainant to change conditions of their employment to address the issue

 • Delete or destroy investigation records

 Perkins Thompson regularly assists employers through the investigation process and, when called upon, acts as independent investigators.
-If you would like to speak with the firm about an employment investigation, you can send an e-mail to Dawn Harmon or call her directly at 207-774-2635.
+If you would like to speak with the firm about an employment investigation, please contact us.